mitchelldyer01/simple-search/README.md

 # simple-search

-A simple search engine for HTML documents.
+A simple search engine for plaintext documents.
-Filters HTML documents into an inverted index.
+Filters plaintext documents into an inverted index.
 Search ranks results by the number of occurences of search terms per document.

-The list of HTML documents it indexes is in [list][].
+The list of plaintext documents it indexes is in [list][].

 ## Run